nus-cs2103-AY2021S2/ip/docs/README.md

 ### Find tasks
 You can key in a single keyword and get a narrowed list of tasks.

+### Sort tasks
+You can now sort tasks based on certain criteria.

 ### Surreal Memes easter eggs
 Keep scrolling to find them.